COLLABERATIVE LEARNING and MENTORING

 - Supporting external educational events and communities of practice

 We sponsor and facilitate a 30-minute, weekly community and a 90-minute, monthly community.
 While we may introduce techniques to educate and to keep the meetings engaging, the communities decide the what and the how.
 If you would like to learn more or join either community, please send a note to firstname.lastname@example.org.

 Our Friday noon (CT) virtual micro-sessions provide an opportunity for new and experienced Agilists to come together and discuss a very narrow topic.
 The community constantly evolves session format to best serve its members.
-Each week, the attendees create a short list (backlog) of potential topics for the next meeting.
-The list for the next meeting is:
+Our meetings may feature:

 - Should managers attend retrospectives?
 Does this change with team maturity and demonstrated trust in managers?